Brandywine student, professor team up again to co-write conference paper

 “We all have judgments about political leaders and topics, but when you see a person’s whole life retrospectively, it humbles you, in a way,” she said.
 “An obvious modern parallel would be the criticisms of President Trump.
 It will be interesting to see if the next generation maintains those criticisms, or if distance will change our historical narrative.”

 According to Phillips, working with students like Bradford is one of the most rewarding parts of his own legacy as an educator.
-Bradford graduated from the Brandywine campus this May, earning a four-year degree in communication arts and sciences.
+Bradford graduated from the Brandywine campus, earning a four-year degree in communication arts and sciences.

 “It’s encouraging to watch someone go from a timid, first-year student to a senior who’s doing big things,” said Phillips.
 “It’s a reminder of the bigger purpose that led me to teaching.
 When a student thrives, it means we’ve made a difference — and that’s incredibly rewarding.”